matthold86/mjh140_CloudHostedNotebook/README.md

 The database used for this analysis includes all Division 1 teams between 2002 and 2017.
 The `Combined Adjusted O/D` metric was averaged across all 15 years for each team.
 The final output is a table of the top 10 teams with the highest `Combined Adjusted O/D`.
 This table represents the most dominant college basketball teams between 2002 and 2017 with respect to adjusted offense and adjusted defense.

-#### Data Analysis:

-The data was stored in two tables on a Microsoft Azure Databricks sql database.
-The two tables were "inner joined" on matching `Team` and `Year`.
-The new `Combined Adjusted O/D` metric was created as the subtraction of `AdjustedO` and `AdjustedD`.
-A sql "Group By" command was used to calculate the average `Combined Adjusted O/D` across all teams.
-See the `averageEFF` function within `/src/main.py` for more details on the SQL commands.

 #### Results